Tuesday, February 28, 2006

 "In every setting, sexual activity begins during adolescence among many young people.
 Much of this activity is risky, contraceptive use is often erratic, and unwanted pregnancy and unsafe abortions are observed in many settings.
 Sexual relations may be forced.
 There are wide gender-based differences in sexual conduct, and in the ability to negotiate sexual activity and contraceptive use.
 Despite this, relatively few young people think they are at risk of disease or unwanted pregnancy.
 Awareness of safe sex practices seems to be superficial, and misinformation regarding the risks and consequences of unsafe sex is widespread."

-A number of recommendations are offered on the basis of the summary review of these case studies.
-These include programmatic recommendations to build negotiation skills, dispel misconceptions, counter sexual violence, involve young people in programme design, tailor fertility regulation services to meet young people'’s needs, and communicate the message that every unprotected sexual act risks disease and unwanted pregnancy.
+Their conclusion: A number of recommendations are offered on the basis of the summary review of these case studies.
+These include programmatic recommendations to build negotiation skills, dispel misconceptions, counter sexual violence, involve young people in programme design, tailor fertility regulation services to meet young people's needs, and communicate the message that every unprotected sexual act risks disease and unwanted pregnancy.

 Sounds to me like this education/contraception thing just may be based in fact.
 I think those guys at WHO know what they're talking about.